eliot-geek/Profession-CSharp-Developer/1. Introduction to the profession .NET Developer/02WriteVsWriteLine/README.md

 3. Add a `Console.ReadLine` statement to prevent the console window from closing after the program executes.

+## Note
-**Note:** To close the application, the user needs to press the Enter key.
+To close the application, the user needs to press the Enter key.